-We will follow a graduated response process to support any student identified with a mental health issue.
-This information will be followed up by the mental health leads, Mary Bunce and Steven Connor-Hemming, who will provide store the record appropriately and offer support and advice about next steps after working with Danielle Haslem to complete a Revised Children's Depression and Anxiety Scale (RCADS) assessment with the student and parents to identify the nature and complexity of the mental health needs.
-This assessment will be completed remotely during the Covid-19 period.
-As part of the process, it may be decided that an intensive programme of weekly support from Mary Bunce and Danielle Hasler is required or alternatively a referral to Forward Thinking for longer-term support may be considered.
+We will follow a graduated response process to support any student identified with a mental health issue, as outlined in appendix F.

+This information will be followed up by the mental health leads, Mary Bunce and Steven Connor-Hemming, who will store the record appropriately and offer support and advice about next steps after completing a Revised Children's Depression and Anxiety Scale (RCADS) assessment with the student and parents to identify the nature and complexity of the mental health needs (Tier 4) As part of the process, it may be decided that an intensive programme of weekly support from Mary Bunce and/ or external services is required or alternatively a referral to Forward Thinking for longer-term support may be considered.
 See appendix D for guidance about making a referral to Forward Thinking or STICK team.